CarrickC/COMP90024-23S1-A2/Backend/Flask/README.md

-# Melbourne GeoSpatial Social Media Analysis Project
+# Melbourne GeoSpatial Social Media Analysis ProjectCancel changes

 This comprehensive project utilizes Flask RESTful API to analyze geo-tagged social media posts, focusing on sentiment and toxicity distribution in both Tweets and Mastodon posts within the Greater Melbourne area.
 The API also interacts with various databases to extract information about rent, population, crime, bars, jobs forecasts, and car parking in the area.